Philippines' Duterte says he ordered investigation of Australian nun

 She was released on Tuesday pending further investigation.

-Fox had taken part in rallies seeking the release of political prisoners and urging Philippine authorities to respect human rights.
+Fox had taken part in rallies seeking the release of political prisoners and urging Philippine authorities to respect human rights, but she denied she was engaged in politicking.

 "I ordered her to be investigated, not deported at once, not arrested, but to invite her to an investigation for a disorderly conduct," Duterte said during the change of command ceremony of the Armed Forces of the Philippines.

+"Perhaps an apology was in order.
+Clearly there was a mistake," he said early on Thursday in an interview with ANC news channel.

+Roque said Duterte had to clarify his order and had taken full responsibility for the incident.

-"It's a violation of sovereignty," he said, accusing Fox of badmouthing his administration.
-"You do not have that right to criticise us.
+"It's a violation of sovereignty," Duterte said, accusing Fox of badmouthing his administration.
+"You do not have that right to criticize us.
 Do not insult my country.

-Australia, which controversially holds asylum-seekers in offshore camps, has said the centre on the island is adequate and that the Papua New Guinea government is responsible for running it.
+Australia, which controversially holds asylum-seekers in offshore camps, has said the center on the island is adequate and that the Papua New Guinea government is responsible for running it.

-(This version of the stoy changes arrest to investigation in first paragraph and headline)